clementw168/install-and-test-gpu/README.md

 - Click on this [link](https://developer.nvidia.com/cuda-toolkit)
 - Click on the button "Download" and you will be redirected to the latest version of CUDA.
 - If that is not the correct version,
-  - Scroll down to the ressources
+  - Scroll down to the resources
   - Click on "Archive of Previous CUDA Releases"
-  - Find you version and download it.
+  - Find your version and download it.
-- Install CUDA throught the programm
+- Install CUDA through the program

 You might need to update your CUDA Drivers.